-Suffering from acute jet lag after a long, tedious and uneventful flight from Karachi, the TWA/Singapore Airlines “Around the World” flight was one hour away from reaching its inevitable conclusion.
+Suffering from acute jet lag after a long and tedious flight from Karachi, the TWA/Singapore Airlines “Around the World” flight was one hour away from reaching its inevitable conclusion.
 As a 24 year old, single male I was none too happy about returning to the austere and orthodox “Kingdom” to begin a second year teaching at Riyadh Schools.
 How could I?
-I had just lived the summer of my life, passing through (and partying) in Germany, England, New York, San Francisco, the Philippines, Hong Kong and Thailand–a kind of R&R on steroids.
+I had just lived the summer of my life, passing through and partying in Germany, England, New York with Ahmed the multi-millionaire, San Francisco, the Philippines, Hong Kong and Thailand–a kind of R&R on steroids.

 Sunset’s soft haze above the placid Arabian Gulf soon gave way to the beige sprawl of Saudi Arabia’s Eastern Province.
 In less than an hour we’d be landing at Riyadh’s International Airport.

 I closed my bloodshot eyes drifting into a half sleep in somnolent denial that my three month holiday was over.

 Touchdown shook me from the abbreviated slumber alerting me to the fact we were on the ground and taxiing to the terminal.

 Although it was night, the eerie silhouette of the charred and ghost-like fuselage of the ill-fated Lockheed L-1011 Tri-Star was there for all to see, a stark reminder that traveling abroad in a developing country was a crap shoot.
 What was left of the burned out hulk was still on the tarmac two weeks after the tragic event.

 Like my own flight, Saudia Airlines Flight 163 originated in Karachi, Pakistan and made its scheduled intermediate stop in Riyadh at approximately 7:06 pm.
 It was the 19th of August 1980.
 Flight 163 would remain on the ground refueling for two hours before departing at 9:08 pm for its final destination, Jeddah.